 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly defines the scope (AiderDesk UI themes), lists concrete implementation steps, and provides an explicit 'Use when' clause with natural trigger terms.
-It uses proper third-person voice and covers both technical and user-friendly terminology, making it easy for Claude to select appropriately.
+This is a well-crafted skill description that clearly specifies the domain (AiderDesk UI themes), lists concrete implementation actions, and provides an explicit 'Use when' clause with natural trigger terms.
+It covers both technical specifics (SCSS, i18n) and user-friendly language (color scheme, dark mode, light mode), making it easy for Claude to select appropriately.

 | Dimension | Reasoning | Score |